Michel Houellebecq: Early life and education

 Houellebecq was born Michel Thomas on the French island of Réunion in 1956.
-His father Lucie Ceccaldi was a French physician of Corsican descent, born in Algeria, his mother René Thomas was a ski instructor and mountain guide.
+His mother Lucie Ceccaldi was a French physician of Corsican descent, born in Algeria, his father René Thomas was a ski instructor and mountain guide.
 Houellebecq's official date of birth is 26 February 1956, although he has sometimes stated that he may have actually been born in 1958.
 (Note: In his own 2005 autobiographical account, "Mourir", published on his – now defunct – personal website following the publication of the aforementioned biography, the author explained that he was "more likely" born in 1958, and that his mother, by her own admission, managed to have the date changed on his birth certificate to allow him to enter school at age four, as she was convinced that he was intellectually gifted.
 "I was born in 1956 or in 1958, I don't know.
 More likely in 1958.
 My mother always told me that she had faked the birth certificate so that I could go to school at age four instead of six – I guess that there was no pre-school at the time.
 She had convinced herself that I was intellectually precocious [un surdoué] — because at age three, so was I told, I had learned to read by myself, using cubes, and one evening coming home she had found me, utterly surprised, casually reading the newspaper.
 That she may have had the power to do so, there is no doubt: the birth certificates were handwritten and roughly made, and she really was among the dignitaries in La Réunion, she had influent acquaintances [...].")

-He lived in Algeria from the age of five months until 1961, with his maternal grandmother.
+He lived in Algeria from the age of five months until 1961, with his paternal grandmother.
 In a lengthy autobiographical article published on his website (now defunct), he states that his parents "lost interest in [his] existence pretty quickly", and at the age of six, he was sent to France to live with his paternal grandmother, a communist, while his mother left to live a hippie lifestyle in Brazil with her recent boyfriend.
 His grandmother's maiden name was Houellebecq, which he took as his pen name.
 Later, he went to Lycée Henri Moissan, a high school at Meaux north-east of Paris, as a boarder.
 He then went to Lycée Chaptal in Paris to follow preparation courses in order to qualify for grandes écoles (elite schools).
 He began attending the Institut National Agronomique Paris-Grignon in 1975.
 He started a literary review called Karamazov (named after Fyodor Dostoevsky's last novel) and wrote poetry.
 He graduated in 1980.